Babahayden123/whitty20012/README.md

 ### Hi there 👋

-I'm a Programmer that code thing like, HTML, JavaScript, Python, CSS, and Haxe.
+I'm a Programmer that code things like, HTML, JavaScript, Python, CSS, and Haxe.